OBU’s Preparatory Program

 Traditional private piano, voice, guitar, string, wind and percussion instrument lessons are provided to students on an ongoing basis to foster the student’s continued musical development.
 Lessons in a 30- or 45-minute format are available.
 Students range in age from kindergarten through adults.
 Some piano teachers incorporate group lessons into their teaching calendar.
 These lessons gather four to six students according to age and skill and give them the opportunity to play their favorite pieces for each other, bolster their theory skills, play games which reinforce what the students are learning in the private lesson, experience ensemble playing and learn about different composers and styles of music.
 Some teachers use different computer software programs in their teaching.
 Some of the programs are theory-related games that help students understand and learn to read music, and other programs are designed to make music along with the students.

-A drawing course will be offered for children ages 7-18 that will include sketching and concepts.
+A drawing course is offered for adults, and children ages 7-18, that includes sketching and concepts.
 “Sketching” is learning the basics of drawing what one sees, and “concepts” involves using the values of lights and darks.
-Rebecca Kelly is the instructor.

 Concert Choir is designed to provide eighth- through twelfth-graders with singing experiences that increase individual musicianship and enhance personal growth and development.
-Under the direction of Dr. Casey Gerber, coordinator of music education, the choir is dedicated to the philosophy that performance of quality choral literature can provide a source of great joy and enrichment for the individual and for the community.
-The choir is represented by students from many area middle/junior high schools and high schools.
+Under the direction of Dr. Kathy Scherler, coordinator of music education, the choir is dedicated to the philosophy that performance of quality choral literature can provide a source of great joy and enrichment for the individual and for the community.
+The choir is represented by students from many area middle/junior high and high schools.
 Performance highlights have included the Organization of American Kodaly Educators, National Conference in Virginia, the Oklahoma Music Educators Association State Convention in Tulsa, a tour to Arizona, and performances in Branson and the American Choral Directors National Convention in Los Angeles.
-Along with two on-campus concerts each year, the choir performs for area malls, schools and businesses, as well as for their favorite audience, residents of the Shawnee Care Center.
-The choir rehearses on Tuesday afternoons from 5-6:30 p.m.
+Along with two on-campus concerts each year, the choir performs for area malls, schools and businesses, as well as for their favorite audience, the residents of Sterling House, an assisted living facility.
+The choir rehearses on Tuesday afternoons from 5:00-6:30 p.m.

 Discovery Singers, for non-auditioned children ages seven and up, is offered to help children develop their voices and prepare them for future choir success.
-The class meets on Tuesday from 3:30-4:30 p.m. and is taught by Dr. Casey Gerber.
+The class meets on Tuesday from 4:15-5:15 p.m. and is taught by Ashley Pierce.